hbctraining/Intro-to-R-flipped/activities/poll_questions.md

 ## Introduction to R and RStudio (RSK)

+1. Which of the following panels in RStudio are directly connected to the R interface?
+    - **the console**
+    - the script editor
+    - **the environment**
+    - the files tab

+1. If you run an incomplete line of code, the prompt in the Console will change from ">" to something else.
+What is it?
+    - *
+    - –
+    - **+**
+    - /

 ## R Syntax and Data Structure (MP)

 1. Which statement is FALSE regarding vectors?